Spiced Plum Jelly

 Process plums right away for best results

 Now, plums need to be processed pretty much right away.
-They go mushy really quickly, and last year we lost pounds of them to fruit flies before we had the chance to process them.
+They go mushy really quickly.
+A few years agowe lost pounds of them to fruit flies before we had the chance to process them.
 If you need to hold onto them for any length of time, make sure they go in the fridge as soon as possible.
+When we used to pick plums at our neighbour’s house, they had a variety of clingstone plums that were delicious but a pain in the you-know-what to pit and process, so I needed a recipe that didn’t require me to pit them all, and could allow me to process them quickly before the fruit flies got to them!

 - 4 cups plum juice (the amount of plums you'll need will depend on the type of plums you are using.
 We used black plums, and we got about 1 cup of juice per pound of plums.
 Blue plums are slightly larger and meatier so you will probably need slightly less to to make each cup of juice).